KaylaJoht/ProgressTracker/README.md

 `Please enter the id of the anime you wish to add: `

 You can choose any value, and it will add it to your personal list.
-For fun, let's add "Wonder Egg Priority", type in 4021.
+For fun, let's add "Witch Hunter Robin", type in 3.

 `Successfully added the anime!`